 What Is Empathic Leadership?

 Empathic leadership can also boost productivity.
-When employees have a clear understanding of what the goal is and work together toward achieving it, results are produced more efficiently.
-In contrast, you might have an employee who, without that empathy and understanding, would be too afraid to share an idea that could be the next best thing for your business.
+When employees have a clear understanding of what the goal is and know that the team will work together toward achieving it, they work more efficiently.

 Why Is Empathy in the Workplace Important?